navanodonavan/MSAAI500FinalProject_Group3/README.md

 **Installation**

-You should add an instruction how this project to be used, installed, run, edited in others’ machine.
+Launch Jupyter notebook and open the ipynb file from this repository.

 **Project Intro/Objective**

-The main purpose of this project is ________.
-Describe the goals of the project and potential impacts.
-Mention the needs/applications of your project clearly.
-Limit to one/two short paragraph(s).
+The main purpose of this project is assess different statistical models to see performance on the SPY index.
+Identify the pros and cons of each model and select a model to continue investigating.
+We want to identify which model would be the most practical in applying to real world financial practice.
+Financial Portfolio Managers are always looking for any edge they can get in the markets.
+If we can provide an accurate model that can predict whether or note the market will close red or green, it'll provide a slight edge to the portfolio manager.

-**Partner(s)/Contributor(s)  **
+**Partner(s)/Contributor(s)**

 •	Donavan Trigg